What are Essential Oils?

 Be wary of putting the oils topically near your eyes.
 Some oils, like peppermint, can cause a burning sensation, If you are placing an oil near your eye, apply the oils to a Q-tip instead of tipping the bottle toward your face.

-You can become desensitized to an oil if you use the same one day after day, so I rotate my oils every three to four days.
+You can become desensitized to an oil if you use the same one day after day, so I rotate my oils every five to seven days.

 What about internal use of essential oils?